 Cognitive changes happen, even dementia can happen to senior dogs, and believe me it’s not fun.

 I may forget my house training and have an accident, I may start wandering aimlessly, or even seem to not know who you are.

 Take me to the vet and if he thinks it’s dementia make sure you leave there with drugs and suggestions for natural treatments.
 I know for sure they’re out there and they can help.

 I may need some help eating or even finding my bowl, so hold it up for me and help me.

-You may have to cover your floor with pee pads, and I know it will give you a migraine but it’s for me!!
+You may have to cover your floor with pee pads, or other things to help manage my potty accidents, and I know it will give you a migraine but it’s for me!!

-Whether it’s because my senses are failing me, I’m experiencing pain or some other aging related issue, whatever the reason I am feeling a bit more anxious or frightened now.
+Whether it’s because my senses are failing me, I’m experiencing pain, or some other aging related issue, I am feeling a bit more anxious or frightened now.